Frequently Asked Questions About the

 Our instructors are leaders in the field of end-of-life care.
 Combined, we have been training euthanasia techniques to veterinarians, technicians, and veterinary students for over 20 years.
 We have authored books on euthanasia and bring real-world personal and professional perspectives to the coursework.
 Please view the Our Team page to learn more.

 The Master program may be taken in one of two ways.
 Our onsite/in person training is a combination of lecture, laboratory sessions, and testing over 1-2 days.
 Students will be provided proceedings as well and longterm access to our online CAETA library of resources.
 Testing takes place through our online testing platform.
 A passing grade of 80% is required to receive the certificate.
 For those unable to attend our onsite Master programs around the world, we offer an online module program delivered through Animal Care Technologies (ACT), VetStream, VetFolio, and VetVine.
 All program benefits remain the same whether the material is learned in person or online.

 Our Master programs are currently taught multiple times a year in the US, and in various countries around the world.
 Please see the Master Programs link for more information on dates and locations.

-Course fees include 10 hours of continuing education for veterinarians and technicians (although the course is open to everyone), all proceedings, a certificate of completion, marketing seal of excellence, ongoing access to our CAETA online library.
+Course fees include 10 hours of continuing education for veterinarians and technicians (although the course is open to everyone), all proceedings, a certificate of completion, marketing seal of excellence, and ongoing access to our CAETA online library.
 For those traveling to our live master programs, meals are provided along with great networking opportunities.
 Travel and lodging will need to be covered by students.
 After registering for your course, visit our student information page for more information.